 - Beauty – Where manufactured roofing products limit your colors and blending schemes, you have a limitless variety of sizes, varying widths, natural colors and blending options to be as unique and original as you wish.
 Slate has a surprising number of colors that range from several greys, blacks, some red, purple, green and a variegated mixed color.

-- Environment – While most residential roof materials end up in landfills within a few short decades your slate roof will just be getting started.
+- Environment – While most residential roof materials end up in landfills within a few short decades your slate roofing will just be getting started.
 Asphalt roof removal waste is a major factor for landfills.
 They make up between 7 to 10% of all US landfill waste each year.
 Besides the waste impact, asphalt is a byproduct of oil and, like other petroleum roof byproducts, it is not very environmentally friendly in terms of its “embodied energy cost”—the energy required to produce the product.
-With a slate roof you will have a positive impact on the environment.
+With a slate roofing installation, you will have a positive impact on the environment.
 Even after a hundred years slate does not go into landfills.
 It is used as crushed slate for landscaping.
 Slate is also a cooler material for home energy savings than asphalt, saving HVAC cost.